Li Han (Jin dynasty): Coalition of the Three Princes

-In 301, the Prince of Zhao, Sima Lun usurped the throne from Emperor Hui.
+In February 301, the Prince of Zhao, Sima Lun usurped the throne from Emperor Hui.
 During this time, someone informed Lun's chief assistant, Sun Xiu of Li Han's talents, and so he was promoted to the Magistrate of Dongwuyang.
 The Prince of Hejian, Sima Yong petitioned for Li Han to serve under him as his Marshal Who Attacks the West.
 Under Yong, Li Han became a trusted official, and he was soon promoted to Chief Clerk.

-That same year, the Prince of Qi, Sima Jiong launched a coalition to depose Sima Lun and restore Emperor Hui.
+Later that year, the Prince of Qi, Sima Jiong launched a coalition to depose Sima Lun and restore Emperor Hui.
 A former official, Xiahou Shi (夏侯奭) began raising an army at Shiping intending to support Sima Jiong and sent a messenger to Sima Yong urging him to join.
 Yong consulted with Li Han for his next step, and Li Han advised that they should join forces with Lun and attack Xiahou Shi.
 Yong sent his generals, Zhang Fang and Fang Yang (房陽) to attack Xiahou, defeating and capturing him before executing him with his subordinates at Chang'an.
 Li Han also advised Yong to arrest and send an envoy from Jiong to Lun, and have Zhang Fang lead his generals to defend Luoyang.

 However, Yong decided to switch sides after learning that the coalition were stronger in number.
 He appointed Li Han as Prancing Dragon General and ordered him to instruct the generals to hold back Zhang Fang's army.
 After Li Han joined Zhang Fang, they advanced to Tong Pass to support Sima Yong.
 In May 301, Sima Lun was overthrown in a coup and Emperor Hui was restored.
 Upon hearing this news, Li Han led his army to return to Chang'an.